AlexPicior/project-message-app/README.md

 # Summary of the project

- I built a WhatsApp clone by using websockets for real-time communication, Django, Bootstrap and PostgreSQL.
+ I built a chat app by using websockets for real-time communication, Django, Bootstrap and PostgreSQL.

  The project has the following systems: real-time messaging, login, register, searching in friend list and sending, accepting and rejecting a friend request.